-What Is Earned Value Management?
+What Is Earned Value Management (EVM)?

-As noted, EVM is a technique that project managers use to track the performance of their project against project baselines.
-Often the progress of a project is thought of simply as being ahead or behind schedule and over or under budget.
+As noted, EVM is a technique that project managers use to track the performance of their projects against project baselines.
+Often the progress of a project is thought of as ahead or behind schedule and over or under budget.
 However, what if you’re ahead of schedule, but costs are higher than your planned budget?
 Or, what if you’re behind schedule, but costs are lower than you first calculated?

 - Earned Value Analysis (EVA): This project management technique is quantitative.
 It evaluates project performance by figuring out the likely results of the project.
 It does this by comparing the progress and budget of work planned to the actual costs.

 - Earned Value Management (EVM): This methodology measures project performance with an integrated schedule and budget, which is based on the project work breakdown structure (WBS).